Clinics

 Qualifications for Applicants

-GJC invites all law students interested in legal empowerment and solidarity approaches to addressing injustice to apply for the Clinic.
-Fluency in a language in addition to English is useful, but not required; please note the languages you speak and write—and at what level—along with other qualifications in your application.
-GJC values experience in activism and organizing for social change; please similarly note this in your application.
+Fluency in a language in addition to English is useful, but not required; please note the languages you speak and write along with other qualifications in your application.
 While a course in International Law and International Human Rights Law is helpful, neither is required to apply.

 Credit Structure and Time Commitment Expected

-The clinic’s seminar and fieldwork components are taken together for a combined total of 6 credits.
 This clinic is time-intensive.
-Students will be expected to devote at least sixteen hours per week to their clinic project work in addition to the time allotted to reading, written, and simulation assignments for the seminar.
-Students applying to the clinic should ensure that they are able to make such a time commitment.
-We strongly recommend that students speak to prior clinic students to get a sense of the workload and requirements.
+Students will be expected to devote approximately sixteen hours per week to their clinic project work in addition to the time allotted to reading, written, and simulation assignments for the seminar.
+At times, projects will require student work during winter and spring breaks.
+We recommend that students speak to prior clinic students to get a sense of the workload and requirements.

 Application Procedure

 Students should submit the standard application, a resume, and a grade transcript via CAMS.
-Selected student applicants will be contacted by Isha Rodriguez for an interview.
+Selected student applicants will be contacted for an interview.

 The Global Justice Clinic accepts applications for a limited number of spaces for LL.M. students in the Fall semester only.
 Students should carefully consider the impact of the clinic on their other academic choices during their LL.M. year.
 The application deadline is different than for JDs, and is posted on the Clinic Application Timelines page.
 There is a separate application form for LL.M. students.
 Please use that form and submit it along with a resume and unofficial transcript to CAMS.
 Selected LL.M. students will be contacted for interviews in the summer as part of the selection process.